Olios giganteus

-Olios giganteus is a large species of crab spider in the family Sparassidae.
+Olios giganteus is a large species of huntsman spider in the family Sparassidae.
 It is found in the United States and Mexico.
+This species is harmless to humans.

 Characteristics

 Olios giganteus are primarily coloured black, brown tan and orange.
 The spider has a crab-like appearance due to their legs being "laterigrade", at the base so as to be oriented in a horizontal plane rather than a vertical plane.
 The total leg span of Olios giganteus can be up to 3 inches.